NeuralClothSim: Neural Deformation Fields Meet the Thin Shell Theory: Additional Comparisons

 \subsection{Multi-Resolution Consistency}

 Next, we show the comparison of NeuralClothSim to DiffARCSim, and DiffCloth~\cite{li2022diffcloth} in terms of the multi-resolution simulation consistency.
 We simulate 1) a napkin with a fixed corner under gravity, with our approach and ARCsim (Fig.~\ref{fig:resolution_inconsistency}, top two rows) and 2) a twisting and twirling motion of the skirt with our approach and DiffCloth (Fig.~\ref{fig:resolution_inconsistency}, two bottom rows).
 The compared simulators operate on meshes of pre-defined resolution (as provided initially).
-Hence, they need to run from scratch for different mesh resolutions and frame rates, and the simulation outcome is not guaranteed to be the same across these runs under different discretisations.
-Thus, increasing (or decreasing) spatial or temporal resolution can result in different folds or wrinkles instead of refining simulations at coarser resolutions.
+Hence, they need to run from scratch for different mesh resolutions, and the simulation outcome are not guaranteed to be the same across these runs under different discretisations.
+Thus, increasing (or decreasing) spatial resolution can result in different folds or wrinkles instead of refining simulations at coarser resolutions.
 Unlike DiffARCSim and DiffCloth, our method provides consistent simulation at arbitrary resolutions.
-The same 3D points remain unaltered in meshes extracted from NDF at different resolutions and the instantaneous simulation outcome is identical irrespective of the temporal query parameters (frame rate).
-We emphasise that we do not claim consistent refinement as a function of runtime but rather a consistent simulation with respect to spatio-temporal sampling (at a given computational budget).
-This means that both converged or partially converged NDF provide a consistent simulation when queried at different spatio-temporal inputs.
+The same 3D points remain unaltered in meshes extracted from NDF at different resolutions.
+We emphasise that we do not claim consistent refinement as a function of runtime but rather a consistent equilibrium state with respect to spatial sampling (at a given computational budget).
+This means that both converged or partially converged NDF provide consistent quasistatics when queried at different spatial inputs.